bucketfulofsunshine/Lunia-For-Good-Parties/README.md

 ### Q: So would this break custom companion interjections?

 A: In theory no. The vanilla talks I bypass have new file names.
 That means you won't see the companion interjections at all.
-Any talks that fire when checking for the AreaName ("OH5500") will still fire though.
+Any talks that check for the AreaName ("OH5500") will still fire though.
 And will have tonal discrepancies.
 All of this will cease being a problem in V2.0 since I'll be renaming both the area & all the scripts / characters I use.

 ### Q: Any future plans?